PDillis/stylegan2-fun/README.md

 ![3x2-lerp](./docs/gifs/3x2-lerp.gif)

- (All GIFs here are resized to show the )
+ (All GIFs in this README are resized/downgraded)

  By default, we will have that `--truncation-psi=1.0`, `--duration-sec=30.0` and `--fps=30`, so modify these as you please.